Terminator 2 co-writer on where 'Hasta la vista, baby' came from

 So, what on earth does “Hasta la vista, baby” mean, and why was a giant cyborg made to say it?

-Well, taking it literally, it loosely means “See you later” in Spanish, but according to a new featurette accompanying the 3D re-release of T2, it was simply included as an offhand joke.
+Well, taking it literally, it loosely means “See you later” in Spanish, but according to the featurette which accompanying the 3D re-release of T2 in 2017,it was simply included as an offhand joke.
 Co-writer William Wisher mentions in the doc that it was purely something him and James Cameron used to say all the time:

 “[It was something we] used to say to each other when we were talking on the telephone, as we were hanging up... neither one of us ever had any idea that that line would become an iconic piece of dialogue.”

 Of course, as he mentioned, it did, and ended up pretty much defining the film – you hear that line and you think of Terminator 2; you think of Terminator 2 and you hear that line.